SirGraybon/tinyApp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `node express_server.js` command.
+- have fun!

+## Planned updates
+- Improved styling via CSS
+- Method overrides to follow the REST conventions
+- Analytics for product usage and url visits